-Assistant Professor.
+Assistant Professor (FASTAP 2007).
 The position of assistant professor is normally open only to persons who hold the Ph.D. degree or its equivalent.
 Qualifications for initial appointment include promise as a teacher and scholar or creative artist.
 Reappointment requires evidence of success as a teacher and achievement as a scholar or artist.

-The initial appointment is normally for four years, including years on convertible appointments.
-A review for reappointment must be conducted no later than during the penultimate year of the initial appointment.
+The initial term of appointment is normally for four years, including years on convertible appointments.
+A review for reappointment for an additional three years must be conducted no later than during the penultimate year of the initial appointment.